About Ramsgate Festival

 Join us in 2019 to celebrate ten years of the Ramsgate Festival!
 This year Ramsgate Arts brings the second Ramsgate Festival of Sound.
 Celebrating the landscape, buildings, people and history of Ramsgate in exciting new ways with multiple sound installations and hundreds of amazing musicians, performers and artists.
 The week will begin with a series of talks during Ramsgate Week in the build-up to the main festival weekend, these include Ramsgate Reflections and an artist symposium with guest speakers to be announced.

-Highlights this year include Dame Evelyn Glennie, composer Ben Parry, the Jazz Sessions with Sabina Desir, music from Amy Montgomery, Things With Words and Music, Screaming Alley Cabaret, a Sonic Trail featuring ten new sound installations, the Cervia Sound installation.
+Highlights this year include Dame Evelyn Glennie, Simon Boswell and the AND live, Jazz Sessions with Sabina Desir, music from Amy Montgomery, Things With Words and Music, Screaming Alley Cabaret, a Sonic Trail featuring ten new sound installations, the Cervia Sound installation.
 Further announcements will be made in the next few weeks.

 We are grateful to our funders, all our partners and our incredible volunteers for making the Festival possible.
 Please get in touch if you’d like to contribute to Ramsgate Festival in 2019 or beyond.
 As a charity we are always fundraising in order to continue doing what we do, so if you would like to make a donation – we would love you forever!